 System efficiency is another advantage of direct diode lasers.
-When comparing the amount of output laser energy for a given electrical input, the efficiency of the direct diode laser is much higher than that of conventional laser systems.
-Another advantage of direct diode lasers is that they are solid-state lasers.
-This yields a highly controllable heat source.
-The advantages of direct diode lasers are then decreased footprint, lower maintenance, and less power to operate than lasers typically used in industrial environments.
-Finally, direct diode lasers are relatively small and compact, such that the laser head can easily be mounted to a robotic arm or gantry for use.
+When comparing the amount of output laser energy for a given electrical input, the efficiency of the direct diode laser is much higher than that of conventional laser systems.^{2, 3,4} Table 1 represents a chart comparing the direct diode laser to other systems.
+The advantages of direct diode lasers are then decreased footprint, lower maintenance, and less power to operate than lasers typically used in industrial environments.^{3, 4} Finally, direct diode lasers are relatively small and compact, such that the laser head can easily be mounted to a robotic arm or gantry for use.